Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 Greg F. Fresh

-Greg leads Chartwell's corporate finance practice.
-He has an extensive background in M&A and corporate finance.
-During his more than 25-year career, he has been involved in sell-side, buy-side, and capital markets transactions in a variety of settings, both as an advisor and as a principal investor.
-Prior to Chartwell, Greg was a managing director at Bank of America Merrill Lynch and ABN AMRO.
-Greg is a nationally known speaker on ESOPs, and an active member of the ESOP Association, the NCEO, and ESCA.
+Greg leads Chartwell's Corporate Finance practice.
+During the course of his 25+ year career, he has been involved in sell-side, buy-side, and capital markets transactions in a variety of settings, both as an advisor and as a principal investor.
+Prior to leading Chartwell's corporate finance group, Greg was managing director at Bank of America Merrill Lynch Middle-Market M&A advisory group.

 Bryan J. Golden